JSdotNet/Template/src/Infrastructure.EF.Outbox/Outbox.md

 - The [OutboxMessageProcessor](workers/OutboxMessageProcessor.cs) is responsible for processing the OutboxMessage records in the database.
 - The [OutboxMessageCleaner](workers/OutboxMessageCleaner.cs) is responsible for cleaning up the OutboxMessage records after a configurable retention period.

-The OutboxMessageProcessor uses Quartz to schedule the processing of the OutboxMessage records.
-It takes some unprocessed records, from the database and publishes them to MediatR.
+The OutboxMessageProcessor take the next set of messages from the database and publishes them to MediatR.
 If an error occurs in a handler it is expected to throw an exception.
 After some retries with Polly the message is marked as failed and the error is logged.

 ```